 Duxford FCC is a temporary committee that is active during air shows at Duxford.
 Implemented by the FDD and approved by the FSC and the Accountable Manager, the FCC has a minimum of 3 members who monitor the performance of participants and ensure that the highest level of flight safety is delivered.
-Members of the FCC are agreed in consultation with The Airfield Manager who is an ex-officio member.
+Members of the FCC are agreed in consultation with the Head of Airfield.
 Objectives of the FCC are to: